+STATE OF NEW YORK

+STATE TAX COMMISSION

+In the Matter of the Petition of Samuel B. & Sarah G. Cohen

+AFFIDAVIT OF MAILING

-for Redetermination of a Deficiency or for Refund of Unincorporated Business Tax under Article 23 of the Tax Law for the Years 1979 and 1980.
+for Redetermination of a Deficiency or Revision : of a Determination or Refund of Unincorporated Business Tax under Article(s) 23 of the Tax Law : for the Years 1979 - 1980.

+State of New York :